Liu-Hy/NS-ViT/rebuttal.md

 > Figure 2 references epsilon on the x-axis, but epsilon is not defined in the optimization in equation 6.

+We apologise for the confusion. $\epsilon$ is introduced later on in equation (7), consequently, we have shifted this ablation discussion to section 5.

 > “as the epsilon criteria becomes smaller, the learnt noise becomes better and better” Is this conclusion based on the % of matching predictions? ...

+This is based on both the metrics reported in the plot (1) matching predictions and (2) Mean-squared error of the confidence values of ground-truth categories.

 > Our preliminary experiments indicate that there may exist a non-isomorphic space in the input space ...